Leslie C. Moore, Associate Professor of Teaching and Learning and Linguistics, Principal Investigator – OSU

 Rita Deedrick is a 20-year veteran of COSI, having spent the first ten years supporting COSI’s education and community programs.
 More recently, Ms. Deedrick was Director of COSI’s Center for Research and Evaluation, which includes the Lifelong Learning Group, a consultant group focused on collaborative study in lifelong learning.
 In this role, Ms. Deedrick was responsible for managing research, evaluation, and dissemination of visitor studies work within COSI as well as advancing COSI as a leader and advocate for research and evaluation in informal learning.
 Ms. Deedrick is now leading COSI’s effort to develop a Research and Development function, to help move COSI forward with internal and external partners through a social enterprise lens.
 Ms. Deedrick is an active member of the Visitor Studies Association, co-founder of the Columbus Area Visitor & Audience Studies (CAVAS) Community of Practice, and an active member of the Ohio Museums Association.
 Ms. Deedrick holds a BS in Business Education from The Ohio State University and an MS in Marketing and Communications from Franklin University in Columbus.

-Brian Seilstad is Dr. Moore’s graduate research assistant and a second year doctoral student in Multicultural and Equity Studies.
+Brian Seilstad is Dr. Moore’s graduate research assistant and a doctoral candidate in Multicultural and Equity Studies.
 He received his MA in Classical Languages from Bryn Mawr College.
 He served in the Peace Corps in Morocco, then worked as a service-learning advocate and a language instructor at Al Akhawayn University in Morocco.
 He focuses on linguistic diversity and equity, specifically with respect to refugees/migrants.

 Andrea Gutmann Fuentes is one of Dr. Moore’s undergraduate research assistants.
 She is interested in getting a degree in Linguistics along with another major— perhaps something within the realm of Comparative Studies.
 Her mother is Chilean, so Andrea grew up in a multicultural family as a dual language learner herself, and she lived in Chile with her parents and sister from 2007-2009.